 Will tile walls make my small bathroom appear bigger?

 When using tile for your bathroom’s walls, creating a point of visual interest is key.
 We recommend choosing one wall, backsplash, or just half of a wall so you don’t overwhelm the small space with too much tile.

 What is the best tile for shower walls?

-For most bathroom spaces, installing glazed ceramic and/or porcelain tiles is a great option for maximizing beauty and function.
-We also carry glass and stone tiles, which enhance shower walls and require very little maintenance.
+For most bathroom spaces, installing glazed ceramic tiles and/or porcelain tiles is a great option for maximizing beauty and function.
+We also carry glass tiles, which enhance shower walls and require very little maintenance.

 The Best-In Small Bathroom Tile Ideas & Beyond!

-Do you have any additional questions about bathroom tile work and/or bathroom tile design ideas?
-Feel free to contact our friendly and professional tile experts today or visit our showroom for a free consultation.
+Do you have any additional questions about bathroom tile work and/or bathroom tiles design ideas?
+Feel free to contact our friendly and professional tile experts today or visit our bathroom tile store for a free consultation.
 For all things tile and the love of tile, call 310.276.9222 (Beverly Hills) or 818.704.9222 (Canoga Park).